 A student admitted to major status whose cumulative GPA falls below 3.00 is placed on departmental academic probation and given written instructions for a return to good standing.
 Normally, these conditions must be met during the ensuing semester.
 Students who fail to meet probationary conditions are dropped from the program.
-Reinstatement requires a written petition to the Director of Undergraduate Studies.
+Reinstatement requires a written petition to Prof. Rob MacLeod.
 Reinstated students matriculate under the graduation requirements in place at the time they are reinstated.